 Principal Certification Redesign

-TEA is redesigning Texas’ principal certification standards and corresponding tests.
+TEA redesigned Texas’ principal certification standards and corresponding tests.
 For more information, visit the Principal Certification Redesign homepage.
-The TExES Principal (068) exam will be available to first-time test takers through December 31, 2018, and for retesters only through August 31, 2019.
+The TExES Principal (068) exam is no longer available after August 31, 2019.

 Test-Limit Waiver Information